diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 ## function dectorators
 - `__global__` (kernel can call kernel)
+- `__global__` func: can be called by host or GPU, but will be executed by the GPU (the compiler generates assembly code for the GPU instead of for the GPU, as they have different instruction sets, and a different compiler, `nvcc`)
 - `__device`
 - `__host__`
 we can mix and match them and get 2 different assembly codes for both host and GPU (host + device)